YBenjaminPCondori/YBenjaminPCondori/README.md

 # Welcome, Bienvenido, to Benjamin's GitHub

-I love creating Hardware, Software, and designing systems, - new to Machine Learning and learning more about its use cases!
+I love learning new concepts and subjects, espeically in Software, Data, Machine Learning and Hardware!

-Not necessarily just pressing buttons on a computer keyboard, although I don't mind playing the keyboard if you'd like!
+Not good for just pressing buttons on a computer keyboard, I also play the keyboard if you'd like!

-Today, I’m focused on creating systems that bridge the gap between hardware and intelligent software.
-Whether that’s in embedded systems, edge AI, or open-source.
+Today, I’m focused on creating systems that bridge the gap between hardware and intelligent systems.
+Whether that’s in Machine Learning algorithsm, Edge AI, or Embedded Systems.

 ### 🎯 Current Project: Multi-Modal Occupancy Monitoring System using Conv1D and Naive Bayes Classifier Data Compression